Vitamin A Supplements & Tablets

 Vitamin A is a fat soluble vitamin (like vitamins D, E and K) and in its pure form is referred to as ‘retinol’.
 Vitamin A in this form is used directly by the body.
 Concentrated food sources of Vitamin A are meat cuts such as liver, kidneys and in foods such as butter and full-fat milk.

-Vitamin A is also found in vegetables and ...Read more fruits as beta carotene (beta carotene is converted into vitamin A).
+Vitamin A is also found in vegetables and fruits as ...Read more beta carotene (beta carotene is converted into vitamin A).
 Beta carotene is one of more than 600 ‘carotenoids’ known to exist in nature.
 They are responsible for many yellow, orange and red pigments found in plants.
 Green leafy vegetables and yellow/orange coloured vegetables (carrots, sweet potatoes, yams and squash) are rich in beta carotene.

 The roles of vitamin A include: